Luang Pu Sodh Candasaro: Legacy

 Besides meditation, Luang Pu Sodh promoted the study of Buddhism as well.
 In this combination he was one of the pioneers in Thai Buddhism.
 In 1939, Luang Pu Sodh set up a Pāli Institute at Wat Paknam, which is said to have cost 2,500,000 baht.
 Luang Pu Sodh financed the building through the production of amulets, which is common in Thai Buddhism.
 (Note: See Newell (2008).
 Vuddhasilo (2003) mentions an institute of Buddhist education which Luang Pu Sodh built in 1950, costing 3,000,000 baht.)
 The institute became the most modern educational institute in Buddhism for that time.
 The kitchen which he built was the fulfillment of an intention which he had since his first years at Wat Pho, when he experienced difficulty in finding food.
 It also resulted in monks having more time to study Buddhism.

 Luang Pu Sodh took part in the construction of the Phutthamonthon, an ambitious project of Prime Minister Phibun Songkhram in the 1950s.
 The park was built to host the 2500 Buddha Jayanti celebrations.
 Judging from the chapel at the centre of the Phutthamonthon, dedicated to Luang Pu Sodh and Dhammakāya meditation, as well as the amulets Luang Pu Sodh issued to raise funds for the park, Newell speculates Luang Pu Sodh assumed a significant role in building the park and had an important relation with PM Phibun.

 According to the biography by Wat Phra Dhammakaya, Luang Pu Sodh did not endorse "magical practices" that are common in Thai Buddhism, such as fortune-telling and spells for good luck.
 He did, however, often heal people through meditation, and Luang Pu Sodh's amulets were—and are still—widely venerated for their attributed powers.

 Introducing Buddhism in the world

 Booklet distributed during the ordination of British monks.
 10,000 copies were made, says the cover.

 Luang Pu Sodh had a great interest to introduce Dhammakāya meditation outside of Thailand.
 Wat Paknam already published international magazines and leaflets in the time Kapilavaḍḍho, his first Western student, started living under the guidance of Luang Pu Sodh.
 The periodical of the temple was in both Thai and English, and at certain occasions booklets would be published in Chinese as well.
 In old periodicals of the temple visits from high-standing monks from Japan and China have been recorded, and Dhammakāya meditation is still passed on by Japanese Shingon Buddhists that used to practice at Wat Paknam.
+Luang Pu Sodh was also the teacher of Voramai Kabilsingh, an early pioneer of the modern Thai Bhikkhuni ordination movement and founder of the Songdhammakalyani Monastery, the first monastery for Theravada Bhikkhuni in Thailand, where Dhammakāya meditation is still practiced today.